Joe-Klauza/sandstorm-admin-wrapper/README.md

 - **Log out**

 Command-line parameters:
+- CLI parameters are passed from the start script (`linux_start.sh`/`windows_start.bat`) to `admin-interface/lib/webapp.rb`
-- `admin-interface/lib/webapp.rb` supports the following command-line parameter(s)
+- SAW supports the following command-line parameter(s)
-  - `--start/-s [server_config]`
+  - `--start/-s [server_config_name]`
-    - Example: `-s 'My Server'`
+    - Example: `-s 'My Server 1' -s 'My Server 2'`
-    - Starts a server on boot with the `My Server` configuration.
-This can be used in combination with system startup scripts (e.g. systemd unit example in `extras/systemd`) to run your server(s) on boot.
-Use multiple `--start`/`-s` parameters to start multiple servers.
+    - Start one or more servers automatically with the named configuration (matched based on `Config Name`).
+This can be used in combination with system startup scripts (e.g. systemd unit example in `extras/systemd`) or Windows Task Scheduler to run your server(s) on boot.
   - `--log-level/-l [log_level]`
     - Example: `-l debug`
     - Sets the log level.
 Only messages at or above the set level are printed to STDOUT; all logs are still written to `admin-interface/log/sandstorm-admin-wrapper.log`.
 One of: `debug`, `info`, `warn`, `error`, `fatal`